FrancoLiberali/cql/docs/cql/query.rst

-- An attribute for each attribute of your original model with the same name (if models.MyModel.Name exists, then conditions.MyModel.Name is generated), of type FieldIdentifier that allows to use that attribute in queries (for :ref:`dynamic conditions <cql/advanced_query:dynamic operators>` for example).
+- An attribute for each attribute of your original model with the same name (if models.MyModel.Name exists, then conditions.MyModel.Name is generated), that allows to use that attribute in queries creating operations for that attribute in your queries.
-- A method for each attribute of your original model with the same name + Is (if models.MyModel.Name exists, then conditions.MyModel.NameIs() is generated), which will allow you to create operations for that attribute in your queries.
 - A method for each relation of your original model with the same name (if models.MyModel.MyOtherModel exists, then conditions.MyModel.MyOtherModel() is generated), which will allow you to perform joins in your queries.